-Johanna Cornelis (Anya) Luscombe-Serlie EN
+Johanna Cornelia (Anya) Luscombe-Serlie EN

 Uit encyclopedie van zeeland